Sasheer Zamata exits 'Saturday Night Live'

 "Saturday Night Live" is saying goodbye to yet another cast member.

-Sasheer Zamata's last episode on the NBC variety show was Saturday night's season finale, according a personal familiar with the matter.
+Sasheer Zamata's last episode on the NBC variety show was Saturday night's season finale, according to a personal familiar with the matter.

 Zamata's departure comes after fellow "SNL" cast members Bobby Moynihan and Vanessa Bayer announced that they would leave the series after this season.